 - Recovery health.
 Number of recovery operations successfully performed.

 Risk tolerance indicators

-Work with your DevSecOps team and business stakeholders to identify business risks related to configuration, then determine an acceptable baseline for configuration risk tolerance.
-This section of the Cloud Adoption Framework guidance provides examples, but the detailed risks and baselines for your company or deployments will likely differ.
+In the early stages of cloud adoption, work with your IT operations team and business stakeholders to identify business risks related to resource consistency, then determine an acceptable baseline for risk tolerance.
+This section of the Cloud Adoption Framework provides examples, but the detailed risks and baselines for your company or deployments may be different.

 Once you have a baseline, establish minimum benchmarks representing an unacceptable increase in your identified risks.
 These benchmarks act as triggers for when you need to take action to remediate these risks.
-The following are a few examples of how configuration-related metrics, such as those discussed above, can justify an increased investment in the Deployment Acceleration discipline.
+The following are a few examples of how operational metrics, such as those discussed above, can justify an increased investment in the Resource Consistency discipline.

-Use the Deployment Acceleration discipline template to document metrics and tolerance indicators that align to the current cloud adoption plan.
+Use the Resource Consistency discipline template to document metrics and tolerance indicators that align to the current cloud adoption plan.

-Review sample Deployment Acceleration policies as a starting point to develop your own policies to address specific business risks aligned with your cloud adoption plans.
+Review sample Resource Consistency policies as a starting point to develop your own policies to address specific business risks aligned with your cloud adoption plans.